rcmcooperative/partner-TOSI/docs/diagnosis/objectives/community-mapping.md

         - contribution-recognition
         - funding-projects
         - funding-open-access
-- Added the history obtained from Luisa about who has applied for these programms
+- Added the history obtained from Luisa about who has applied for these programs
     - ==Still to add details from here: https://mcgill.sharepoint.com/:x:/s/TOSI_Group/ETN2_lmOKi1Gnuh9sIQiRHQBHfUYP77nl7LEUx7Gph_9PQ==
     - Note that the current data structure is not identifying who was successful in awards, and what year they applied.
     This would need restructuring, which we don't have resource for at the moment.